stevedatadog/katacoda-scenarios/synthetics-cicd/1-catch-regressions/about-lab.md

 # The Storedog Application
-In this Lab, you'll write Synthetic tests for Storedog, a basic, containerized e-commerce application running with Docker Compose.
-The lab is automatically provisioning the application, and you'll know that it's ready when you see "Provisioning Complete" in the terminal.
+The lab is automatically provisioning the Storedog application, and you'll know that it's ready when you see "Provisioning Complete" in the terminal.
 You should also see the trial Datadog credentials the lab created for you in the terminal.
 Copy the username and password somewhere handy because' you'll need them shortly.
 You can display these credentials any time by entering the command `creds`{{execute}} in the terminal.

 When provisioning is complete, you can click on the **Storedog** tab above the terminal to interact with the application.